Humanities 101

 Humanities 101 is open to all incoming students interested in learning more about what the humanities are, what they consist of, and how they function in nearly every aspect of our everyday lives.
 Further, Humanities 101 students develop skills that are distinctive to a humanities education, including the ability to ask critical questions and tackle problems from a variety of perspectives—including perspectives widely different from your own.
 Learning to think from different perspectives is a powerful and marketable skill central to effective communication, and in this course you will practice addressing different audiences through individual and collaborative projects.

-Ian Schnee of Philosophy | I grew up in Bozeman, Montana, and spent much of my childhood adventuring on rocky mountains or on 8-bit pixels via the newly released NES.
-I would occasionally fall down holes to the underground and encounter gods and monsters, metaphorical or real.
-Now I study how video games can be works of philosophy, and together we will fall into the underground and explore the significance of gods and monsters in the indie game Undertale.
+Ian Schnee of Philosophy | I grew up in Bozeman, Montana, and spent much of my childhood outdoors in the mountains or indoors on an Atari and Nintendo, occasionally wandering into stranger worlds than I understood.
+Now I study video games as works of philosophy, and together we will descend into the ruined dreamscape of Disco Elysium to explore the meaning of dreams, nightmares, and the fractured selves that inhabit them.

 Student Workload: